High-speed Communication - Specialization

 Optical fibres offer, compared to e.g. traditional electrical wired transmission media or wireless communication, an unsurpassed capacity combined with low attenuation and is indeed the preferred transmission medium in the core and part of the access network.
 Likewise, the backhaul networks of mobile systems are also based on fibre and due to the increase in cells more fibre need to be deployed.
 Datacentres have long time ago embraced the high capacity of optical fibres and the fibres are an integral part of their infrastructure.

-This master specialisation covers the field of high-speed communication over optical fibres, from transmission systems and networking perspectives.
+This master specialization covers the field of high-speed communication over optical fibres, from transmission systems and networking perspectives.
 It also aims at providing a sound understanding of the physical concepts that have enabled the numerous breakthroughs in this technology over the past decades, as well as the current limitations that will have to be overcome by future generations of engineers.
 Components and techniques that have made the optical communication revolution a reality are also given in-depth coverage.

 Consequently, the specialisation includes a balance of courses on optical components, optical transmission systems and optical networks that reflect the nature of this speciality at the crossroad between many technologies.
 Applications include terabit-per-second capacity transcontinental links, core networks, metropolitan area networks, the fast moving field of access networks (FTTS, FTTC, FTTB, FTTH etc) and mobile backhaul networks.